wowashuwow/wowashuwow.github.io/_posts/2023-8-4-Workout-Routine.md

 title: Complete Gym Guide for Beginners
 ---

-[comment]: # (REMOVE FRONT RAISES???
-Introduction points to include: consistency is key- show up to the gym. how to exercise- 10-15 rep range -for 6months only?
-This workout routine is structured in a way that will develop your entire physique- all muscle groups.
-Nothing is left, if it is please mention in comments.
-Do this for one year.
-Put Back Workout 2?
-Alternate between back Workout 1 and Back Workout 2.)

 Back in December 2021, I decided to go to the gym.
 And I did.
 Over time I became a strong, healthy, fit, and confident motherfucker.
 And don't even get me started on the mental health benefits.
 They are priceless.

 As of August 2022, I am still working out and I keep reaping the benefits by the day.
 I went from this-